MOBILITY HUBS

 In development

 Development of 7 mini hubs with a mix of residential and commuter focus offering micromobility, car club and e-cargo bikes alongside the bus network and public realm improvements.
-These are being launched in Autumn 2025.
+These are being completed in Spring 2026.

 Norfolk County Council